Saturday, April 25, 2026

 Captive Intelligence provides high-value information, industry analysis, exclusive interviews and business intelligence tools to professionals in the captive insurance market.

-AM Besthas affirmed the financial strength rating of ‘A’ (excellent) and the long-term issuer credit rating of “a” (excellent) of Vermont-domiciled Park Assurance Company.
-The outlook for the ratings is stable.
+AM Best has affirmed the financial strength ratings of ‘A’ (excellent) and the long-term issuer credit ratings of “a+” (excellent) of Switzerland-domiciled Solen Versicherungen AG (SVAG) and Texas-domiciled Noble Assurance Company (Noble).

 Subscribe to Ci Premium to continue reading